uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 The limit applies to the approximate amount of text you would have if all images were removed.

 Submit via Catalyst here: `link to Catalyst`

+In lecture, be prepared to discuss your design sketches with other teams and the course staff.

 ### Grading